anwfr/loglevel-ts/README.md

 # loglevel-ts
-- Example of loglevel usage with typescript and webpack
+- Loglevel usage with typescript and webpack
 - Added feature: prefix messages with logger name

 ## Installation